valeriansaliou/constellation/README.md

 Constellation is built in Rust.
 To install it, either download a version from the [Constellation releases](https://github.com/valeriansaliou/constellation/releases) page, use `cargo install` or pull the source code from `master`.

-> Ensure that you build Constellation using Rust `nightly-2018-12-14` (use the `nightly` toolchain).
-Some Constellation dependencies will not compile with later versions of the compiler.

 **Install from source:**

 If you pulled the source code from Git, you can build it using `cargo`: